Living in the Algarve has long been a popular choice with expats. They favor its warm climate, great beaches, and its buzzing expat community.

 Is the Algarve a good place to live?

-The Algarve offers one of the best places to live in Portugal and in Europe, if you like sunny beaches, plenty of real estate opportunities, and a high quality yet affordable lifestyle.
+The Algarve offers one of the best places to live in Portugal and in Europe if you like sunny beaches, plenty of real estate opportunities, and high quality yet affordable lifestyle.

 The Algarve is a particularly good place to live if you want some connection to home too.

 Living in the Algarve offers great opportunities for expats.
-The food is very fresh and the seafood is almost always locally caught and sold the same day.
+The food is very fresh, and the seafood is almost always locally caught and sold on the same day.